JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### Conclude

-That's is for creating the mock API for our _ReSift Rentals_ app.
+That’s it for creating the mock API for our _ReSift Rentals_ app.

 You can find the complete finished code for this section on [CodeSandbox](https://codesandbox.io/s/resift-rentals-tutorial-create-http-proxy-s4jci).